 You may also use WP Smush for the same purpose.

 When you want to drive traffic from Google Images, you have to also focus on image hosting, especially when the site uses a lot of images on a regular basis.
-Even though search engine like Google don’t reveal their parameters for ranking images, it is nonetheless an essential SEO factor.
+Even though search engine like Google doesn’t reveal their parameters for ranking images, it is nonetheless an essential SEO factor.

 Your blog images and text should be hosted at the same place.
 Images shouldn’t be hosted on other platforms like free image hosting sites.
 How well the images blend with the textual content matters as well.

 Why are captions important for SEO?
-In 1997, Nielsen wrote “Elements that enhance scanning include headings, large type, bold text, highlighted text, bulleted lists, graphics, captions, topic sentences, and tables of contents”.
+In 1997, Nielsen wrote, “Elements that enhance scanning include headings, large type, bold text, highlighted text, bulleted lists, graphics, captions, topic sentences, and tables of contents”.

 If 1997 seem too distant, here’s some data from KISSmetrics from 2012 that says “Captions under images are read on average 300% more than the body copy itself, so not using them, or not using them correctly, means missing out on an opportunity to engage a huge number of potential readers”.